 Know Your Giclee Print

-Giclee printing is a type of inkjet printing, where fine microscopic droplets of pigment inks are sprayed on paper/canvas and these droplets blend together to form the image. but not all inkjet prints are giclee prints.
-The intention of giclee printing is to produce a product at a higher quality, with a full spectrum of all hues and tones including all intermediate tones as well as deeper blacks, and a print with an everlasting lifespan and to this end, a highly sophisticated printer with 12 nozzles spraying 12 (4 primary colours and 8 intermediates) pigment inks.
+Giclee is a type of inkjet printing, where fine microscopic droplets of pigment inks are sprayed on layered paper/canvas and these droplets blend together to form the image. but not all inkjet prints are giclee prints.
+The intention of giclee printing is to produce a print at a higher quality, with a full spectrum of all hues and tones including all intermediate tones as well as deeper blacks, and a print with an everlasting lifespan and to this end, a highly sophisticated printer with 12 nozzles spraying 12 (4 primary colours and 8 intermediates) pigment inks.

 What is Digital